 \textbf{Data Cleaning:} We remove any incomplete, redundant, or inconsistent data entries to ensure the quality and reliability of the dataset.
 Furthermore, the data formats and units are standardized to maintain uniformity across the dataset.
 This step is crucial for minimizing errors and enhancing the accuracy of our model.

 \textbf{Feature Extraction:} Key features that influence interface diffusion, such as atomic radius, electronegativity, lattice parameters, and bonding characteristics, are extracted.

 To determine the importance of various descriptors in predicting material interface diffusion, we employed Principal Component Analysis (PCA).
-PCA is a dimensionality reduction technique that transforms the original set of features into a new set of uncorrelated components, capturing the most variance in the data.
-In our analysis, we applied PCA to a dataset containing descriptors related to material properties and diffusion parameters.
-By examining the loadings of the original features on these principal components, we assessed the contribution of each descriptor to the overall variance in the diffusion phenomena.
-The percentage values shown in Figure~\ref{Feature} represent the relative importance of each descriptor, derived from its contribution to the most significant principal components.

-This approach allowed us to objectively identify which descriptors were most influential in predicting diffusion behavior, providing a clear understanding of the factors driving the observed phenomena.
-The use of PCA ensured that the most critical features were highlighted, facilitating a more accurate and interpretable model.
+PCA is a dimensionality reduction technique that transforms the original set of features into a new set of uncorrelated components (principal components), which capture the most variance in the data.
+In our analysis, we applied PCA to the dataset containing the various descriptors related to material properties and diffusion parameters.
+By examining the loadings of the original features on these principal components, we were able to assess the contribution of each descriptor to the overall variance in the diffusion phenomena.
+The percentage values shown in Figure 1 represent the relative importance of each descriptor, as derived from its contribution to the most significant principal components.
+This approach allowed us to objectively identify which descriptors were most influential in predicting the diffusion behavior, providing a clear understanding of the factors driving the observed phenomena.
+The use of PCA thus ensured that the most critical features were highlighted, facilitating a more accurate and interpretable model.

 Figure~\ref{Feature} illustrates the impact of each feature on the output parameters after training.
 It is evident that the chemical components have the greatest impact on the output parameters, with a 13.6$\%$ influence.
 This is followed by crystal structure and lattice constants, both of which have a 10.9$\%$ impact on the output parameters.
 The importance of these features in the model's predictions indicates their key role in determining material properties and provides an important reference for subsequent studies.